Time

 “Being … lies not in time beyond death, but in the depth of present existence, as eternity.” — Karl Jaspers

-Together with Buddhism, we may assume that the stream of our individual existence is beginningless and potentially endless.
+Following Buddhism, which asserts that “saṃsāra” (individual existence) is beginningless, we can assume that the flow of our existence is beginningless and endless.

 “This world flows on without beginning.” — Vasubandhu